 The level of organization and accuracy required by the DCAA has moved a lot of contractors and businesses away from paper timesheets to digital time tracking and accounting solutions.

-Using a timekeeping software, as opposed to manual tracking, helps prevent staff from going off policy.
-Look for a time and billing software that can be configured to follow DCAA regulations automatically, such as blocking late entry of time or prevent timesheets with errors from being submitted.
+Using timekeeping software, as opposed to manual tracking, helps prevent staff from going off policy.
+Look for a DCAA-compatible time and billing software that can be configured to follow DCAA regulations automatically, such as blocking late entry of time or preventing timesheets with errors from being submitted.

 Having a system with set review and approval processes also makes staying compliant seamless.
 Lastly, make sure the timekeeping system you choose can integrate into the accounting tool of your choice, as the main importance of compliant time tracking is to guarantee accurate accounting and billing.

 For contracted services, the money spent associated with hours worked requires a specific set of rules meant to prevent any inaccurate tracking of time.
-For a breakdown of the specific actions needed to be DCAA compliant, check out our blog on steps to DCAA compliant timekeeping.
+Get a breakdown of the specific actions needed to be DCAA compliant in a helpful blog below.

-These regulations are important for all businesses that want to take on government contracts, no matter how many employees you have.
-It does become simpler to accurately reflect hours to specific projects with a smaller team, as well as preparing an audit trail.
+These regulations are important for all businesses that want to take on government contracts, no matter how many employees they have.
+It does become simpler to accurately reflect hours to specific projects with a smaller team, as well as prepare an audit trail.
 This actually encourages small businesses to be more relaxed on the requirements at times but it’s important to keep compliance top of mind.

 To help your small business remain DCAA compliant, you can rely on accounting software that follows Generally Accepted Accounting Principles (GAAP).

-May small businesses use Quickbooks and there’s no need to change solutions because Quickbooks can be configured to meet DCAA compliance requirements if paired with a robust timekeeping and reporting solution like BigTime.
+Many small businesses use QuickBooks and there’s no need to change solutions because QuickBooks can be configured to meet DCAA compliance requirements if paired with a robust timekeeping and reporting solution like BigTime.

 When it comes to DCAA compliance, the answer to the little voice in your head is yes.
 Yes, you should make sure you’ve built a strong foundation, even if it means more leg work up front, it’ll save you from a scramble at the end when being organized really matters.